Michel Côté (actor)

+Background

+Born in Alma, Quebec, he did not originally aspire to become an actor, but took up the profession after starting to take amateur theatre roles as part of his university studies, and later enrolled at the National Theatre School of Canada.

 Career

-Côté taught introductory acting and improvisation at the Option Theatre in Ste.
-Therese until 1977.
-He subsequently cofounded a small theatre, Vogagements.
-In 1979 Côté began performing in the play Broue at the theatre; the play was intended to have a one-month run, but ended up being staged in many cities across Canada, and Cote continued to perform in all of the more than 2,000 presentations as late as 2008.
+Côté taught introductory acting and improvisation at the Option Théâtre in Sainte-Thérèse until 1977.
+He subsequently cofounded a small theatre, Voyagements.
+In 1979, Côté began performing in the play Broue at the theatre; the play was intended to have a one-month run, but ended up being staged in many cities across Canada, and Côté continued to perform in all of the more than 2,000 performances that had happened by 2008.
+Côté, Marc Messier and Marcel Gauthier performed Broue for nearly 40 years, with Côté's last performance occurring in 2017.
+In order to reduce costs, the actors performed all the roles themselves.